What even the most successful people regret on their deathbed

 Luckily for me, I didn’t die, and my recovery is another story altogether.
 But I have to tell you – I really didn’t like the things I had to face lying in that hospital bed.
 Even though I had been on a personal development journey for a while by then, the fact that I might be dead tomorrow put my entire life in perspective and, suddenly, everything that seemed important didn’t really matter anymore.

-This painful experience (with many others along the way – believe me, I have an extended collection) helped me find my truth and stop postponing my happiness to a day that may never come.
+This painful experience (and many others along the way – I have an extended collection!) helped me find my truth and stop postponing my happiness to a day that may never come.
 It helped me realize how short and precious life is, and shift my priorities accordingly.

 The Ultimate Failure

 Pay attention now.
 I hear unfulfilled achievers’ confessions too many times in any given month to be impartial, and I’m here to tell you: there is so much more out there for you!
-You are important, you are worthy of everything your heart desires and you have a purpose that is meant to make you feel alive.
+You are important.
+You are lovable.
+You’re worthy of everything you desire, and you do have a purpose that is meant to make you feel alive.

 It’s only when we disconnect from who we really are, we start wondering what the hell we are doing with our lives.
 It’s only when the deepest parts of us go unexplored and suppressed, we can’t seem to find happiness, meaning and inner peace.

 The good news is that it really is up to us to create a happier, more meaningful, truly successful life.
 If we don’t, what’s the alternative?
 As Tony Robbins put it, “Success without fulfillment is the ultimate failure”.